Depression After Bariatric Surgery

 Many people who are struggling with obesity use food as a coping mechanism, which is a reason why weight loss may be difficult in the first place.

-Those who use food as a coping mechanism feel that food is the one constant that is always there for you.
-In this aspect, food is not just nutrition, it is happiness when you are sad, excitement at holiday events, and a reason to go out with friends.
+Those who use food as a coping mechanism feel that food is not just nutrition, it is happiness when you are sad, excitement at holiday events, and a reason to go out with friends.

 Life Isn't Automatically Easy After Surgery

-Unfortunately, a lot of people who have bariatric surgery expect life to automatically be easier when they wake up after the surgery, and this is not the case.
+Unfortunately, a lot of people who have metabolic and bariatric surgery expect life to automatically be easier when they wake up after the surgery, and this is not the case.

-After you've had bariatric surgery, you still have to adapt to healthy eating and exercise in order to see the weight loss results that you want.
+Post-op, you still have to adapt to healthy eating and exercise in order to see long-term weight loss results.

 depression after gastric bypass